DanielBrunnsaker/GenExp/README.md

     conda activate genExp && \\
     pip install -r requirements.txt
 ```
-## Install SWI-Prolog
+### Install SWI-Prolog

 Follow download and install instructions [here](https://www.swi-prolog.org/download/stable).
 It can also be installed using package managers such as apt, snap, and brew.
 For more instructions on how to generate the patterns used for the hypothesis generation steps, see the `/prolog` folder.

+### Install RMLMapper

+Run `scripts/install_rml.sh` to install the RMLMapper JAR in `/opt/tools`.
+If you decide to install this somewhere else in your filesystem, you will need to change the `RMLMAPPER_JAR` variable in `map_protocols.sh`.

+### Setting up a ChEBI SPARQL endpoint

+Currently the database creation programmes rely on a privately hosted SPARQL endpoint for ChEBI to look up compounds for inclusion in the graph database.

+We recommend these steps.

+1. Follow the instructions for our (recently tested) [containerised Fuseki server implementation](https://github.com/TW-Genesis/genesis-database-system) to build the Docker image locally.
+2. Download the `chebi.ttl` file from the Zenodo store and save in the `data/` directory.
+3. Again following the instructions, run ```DATA=chebi.ttl docker compose up load-data```.
+4. Once the data loading is complete, run ```docker compose up start-server -d```.

+We are investigating publically hosted options that have the same functionality, which should simplify this process.

-## Setting up an API-key
+### Setting up an API-key

 Add a key.txt file (see .gitignore) containing only the API key ("sk-proj---XXXXXXXX...") for OpenAI in the root folder.

+## Usage

-## Generation and experiment execution parameters
+### Generation and experiment execution parameters

 Settings regarding the runs can be found in `scripts/config.py`.
 Note that you will need to change paths to relevant executables in the config-file.

-## Generating an hypothesis, experimental design and liquid handling scripts
+### Generating an hypothesis, experimental design and liquid handling scripts

 From the `/script` folder, run the following command in the terminal (fill in the blanks):